Bates Nut Farm Educational Tours

 This tour is available for groups of 15 or more, and is $6.50 per person.
 Call 760-749-3333 for reservations.
 Not offered during the month of October.

 "Life of a Pumpkin" Tour - Weekdays, October

 Schools and Organizations - click HERE to make your 2020 Pumpkin Patch reservation request!
-Contact us for more information about our educational pricing and packages.

 This tour is offered weekdays during the month of October and is a tradition with schools, families and youth groups.
 Learn how pumpkins are grown and cared for, their nutritional value, uses, and their squash cousins.

 Start an annual tradition!
 Bring your class, group, family or organization to the pumpkin patch and enjoy over 8 acres of pumpkins, squash and gourds.
 Visit the goats, sheep, chickens, pigs, miniature donkeys, llamas and other farm animals at the Farm Zoo.
 Enjoy the straw maze and tractor hayride.
 Bring a picnic, plan games, and enjoy the open space.
 Free admission, $5.00 parking on October weekends.

 Special group packages are available on weekdays.
 Click here to make your reservation.